Anjum799/WeatherAPI/README.md

 📡 WeatherAPI

-External API used to get
+External API used to get real-time